kenzo-staelens/project-en-rapporteren-firewall-mirror/Practical Info/README.md

 Example of use:

 In your Boards on gitlab there is an issue Read Practical Info , in it are tasks.
-Each has 1 task Read : Name .
+Each has one task (Read : Name).
 If you have read it you can set the task to closed .
 Do not move the issue to DONE !
-Because then the issue will disappear for everyone.
+Because: then the issue will disappear for everyone.
 If everyone's task is closed then I will place this issue in DONE.
 DONE == CLOSED .

 <h2>Section Labels</h2>